 Having trouble measuring your marketing ROI?

 Automation and analysis tools can help.
-While it’s often claimed that measuring marketing ROI - especially in digital marketing - is difficult, such tools will help your marketing function to measure and demonstrate the effectiveness of their activity with accuracy and reliability.
+Measuring marketing ROI is often seen as - especially in digital marketing - difficult, such tools will help your marketing function to gage and demonstrate the efficiency of their activity with accuracy and reliability.

 But that’s not all.
-Choose the right tools from the myriad on the market, and you’ll be able to automate and streamline many repetitive processes, too.
+Make sure to choose the right tools from the myriad on the market, and you’ll be able to systematise and streamline many repetitive processes, as well.
 The real challenge?
 Choosing the right tool for the job.
-That’s why we’ve put together this guide to a few of the most popular and most approachable solutions, across three different categories.
+That’s why we’ve put together this guide to a few of the most prevalant and most approachable solutions, across three different categories.

 - Google Analytics